-How to apply for Housing/Council Tax Reduction
+How to apply for Housing Benefit

 You must complete an application form.
 Once you have filled in the form, send it back to East Ayrshire Council's Revenues and Benefits Section or hand it in to your nearest local office.
 You will also need to provide proof of your income and identity.